 Technology has truly revolutionized our lives, and oral surgery is no exception.
 At Wilmington Oral Surgery, we use the latest developments in technology for maxillofacial medicine to improve the quality of care we can provide our patients.

-Our 3D Cone Beam Computer Tomography is a perfect example of how we integrate the latest medical tech into our patient-focused oral surgery practice.
+Our 3D Cone Beam Computer Tomography (CBCT) is a perfect example of how we integrate the latest medical tech into our patient-focused oral surgery practice.
 Until the early 2000s, oral surgeons only had two dimensional tools at their disposal for evaluating the teeth, gums, mouth and jaw.
-Since we live in a 3D world, 2D imaging fell short of the precision we enjoy today.
-Fortunately, recent advances in dental and facial imaging enable 3D evaluations of facial and dental structures.
-This completely changes the game in the level of precision and detailed care we can offer.
+Since we live in a 3D world, 2D imaging fell short of the precision oral and maxillofacial specialists need to offer the best care possible.

 In addition to increased precision, the cone beam digital technology minimizes radiation exposure compared to traditional medical CT scanners, because the machines are much smaller.
 But the cone beam CT still produces similar images to the scanners you would see at a hospital or outpatient clinic.
 It’s a healthier and more precise approach to detailed diagnostics.